*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 Here’s the thing: the multi-island tours are the most polarizing option for a day trip to the Rosario Islands from Cartagena.

 However, I haven’t included them so far down this list because I think they are the worst, or even a bad option.
-Depending on what you want, they could even be the best option for you.

 In fact, in many ways, they offer a similar experience to what you can get with a private rental, just shared with other people and at a fraction of the price.